 The indicators and metrics you will use to track progress against each of the elements in your theory of change.

-Provide a copy of a program-specific evaluation plan your organization has developed.
+Provide a copy of a program-specific evaluation plan your organization has developed (or are developing).
 Be sure it addresses goals, objectives, timing, means of measurement and how the plan is to be communicated to those responsible for it.
 The plan should include answers to questions similar to the following:

 - What do we want to decide or do more effectively as a result of this information?